 - Cilantro (optional)

 Some people like to add red peppers to this recipe.
 I didn’t because I think it’s perfect as is, but feel free to try it!
-You can also add red pepper flakes and green onions as garnish!
+You can also add red pepper flakes and green onions as a garnish.

 The search for high-quality meat ends here.
 Amazing taste.
 Humanely raised and delivered to your door.
 Sign up today!
 Click this link to claim the current offer!

-Rather than using granulated sugar like brown sugar, the natural sugars in whole fruit is what gives this dish just the teeniest tiniest hint of sweet.
-I’ve tested using fresh apples, pears and pineapple and they’re all great, and all slightly different (pineapple was my favorite!).
+Rather than using granulated sugar like brown sugar, the natural sugars in the whole fruit give this dish just the tiniest hint of sweetness.
+I’ve tested using fresh apples, pears, and pineapple and they’re all great, and all slightly different (pineapple was my favorite!).

 Our pantry still resembles much of our Whole30 days, so I’ve only used coconut aminos.
 However, I have no doubt that soy sauce or liquid aminos would work just as well.

-I would encourage you to use low-sodium soy sauce though if you go that route, since the level of saltiness can quickly add up in dishes like this.
+I would encourage you to use low-sodium soy sauce if you go that route since the level of saltiness can quickly add up in dishes like this.

 Or if none of that sounds good, or if you STILL have leftover fresh ginger, here’s a tutorial on how to freeze ginger.